Disease Guide ·Lipoma ·2026

 What Is a Lipoma

-A lipoma is a benign (non-cancerous) tumor made of fat cells that grows under the skin.
-They're the most common soft tissue tumors in dogs.
-The exact cause is unknown, but genetics, obesity, and age are contributing factors.
-Most lipomas grow slowly and remain harmless.
-Infiltrative lipomas are a rare variant that grows into surrounding muscle and tissue.
+Benign (non-cancerous) tumor of fat cells under the skin - the most common soft tissue tumor in dogs.
+Genetics, obesity, and age are contributing factors.
+Most grow slowly and remain harmless.
+Infiltrative lipomas are a rare variant that grows into surrounding muscle.
 The most common tumor in dogs

 Symptoms - What to Watch For

-A soft, round, movable lump under the skin.
-Usually painless when touched.
-Most commonly found on the chest, abdomen, and legs.
+Soft, round, movable lump under the skin - usually painless.
+Most common on chest, abdomen, and legs.
 Grows slowly over months to years.
 Multiple lipomas can develop.
-If a lump is firm, fast-growing, or attached to deeper tissue, it may not be a lipoma — always get new lumps checked.
+Firm, fast-growing, or attached lumps may not be lipomas - get new lumps checked.
 Soft, movable, and usually painless

 Diagnosis - $100-$300

-Fine needle aspirate (FNA) costs $100-$300 — a needle is inserted into the lump to extract cells for microscopic examination.
-FNA can usually confirm a lipoma within minutes.
-If results are inconclusive, a biopsy ($200-$500) may be needed for definitive diagnosis.
-Every new lump should be aspirated — lipomas can't be distinguished from cancerous tumors by feel alone.
+Fine needle aspirate (FNA) costs $100-$300 - extract cells for microscopic examination.
+Confirms lipoma within minutes.
+If inconclusive, biopsy ($200-$500) may be needed.
+Every new lump should be aspirated - lipomas can't be distinguished from cancer by feel.
 Average $100-$300

 Treatment - $0-$2,000

-Most lipomas don't need treatment — just monitoring.
-Surgical removal is recommended when a lipoma interferes with movement, grows rapidly, or is in an uncomfortable location ($500-$2,000).
-Surgery is straightforward since most lipomas have clear margins.
+Most don't need treatment - just monitoring.
+Removal recommended when interfering with movement, growing rapidly, or in uncomfortable locations ($500-$2,000).
+Surgery is straightforward for most.
 Infiltrative lipomas require more aggressive surgery.
-Some vets offer liposuction for accessible lipomas ($300-$1,000).
+Some vets offer liposuction ($300-$1,000).
 Average $500-$2,000 when removal is needed

 Total Cost - $100-$2,300